 Create a web app

-To create the web app for the park website, you'll use ArcGIS Instant Apps.
+To create the web app for the recreation area website, you'll use ArcGIS Instant Apps.
 Instant Apps includes a library of app templates and several configuration options so you can design an app tailored to your audience's needs.

 Note:

-If you need to create capabilities to engage with the public and promote outdoor recreation activities, use the Recreation Outreach Solution.
-This tutorial focuses on how to create web and native apps, and the steps described here form a subset to be considered for outdoor recreation engagement.
+If you need to create capabilities to engage with the public and promote outdoor recreation activities, use the Recreation Outreach solution.
+This tutorial focuses on how to create a web app and configure it to support two or more languages.
+It offers a small subset of options for outdoor recreation engagement.

 Choose a web app template